DanishNadar/AIRA_ML_Class/Session_01/README.md

 # ML Class 01 - Linear Regression
-### **Made and Presented by: Danish Nadar**
+### **Instructor: Danish Nadar**

 This repository contains materials and code from the **Illinois Tech Robotics Machine Learning Class 01**, where Danish Nadar presented foundational concepts of Machine Learning, specifically focusing on **Simple Linear Regression** and **Multiple Linear Regression**.
 The session included theory, coding demonstrations, and hands-on learning for students.

 ## **Goals of the Session**
 1. Introduction to key terminology and concepts regarding AI/ML/DL/DS/DM/CV/NLP.
-2. Guided instruction to learn theory behind Simple and Multiple Linear Regression
+2. Guided instruction to learn the theory behind Simple and Multiple Linear Regression
 3. Practical implementation of Machine Learning models.

 ---